 However, to really know exactly what is happening on the admin side of your WordPress website, or what your WooCommerce shop managers are doing, then installing this plugin is a great way to stay in the loop and get a warning of any issues before they become serious problems.

-Check out WP Security Audit Log’s website and copy the coupon code below to get 15% off their premium versions.
+Check out WP Activity Log’s website and copy the coupon code below to get 15% off their premium versions.